You have something to write.

-Some people call this "writer's block."
-But we need to kill that term.
+Some people call this “writer’s block.”
+But that term is unhelpful.

 Claiming “writer’s block” is an excuse, as if you’re a victim of some short- or long-term disability that keeps you from the page.
 Nonsense.
 What you’re facing is a temporary situation—a problem over which you have complete control.

 If I’m feeling stuck or find myself in a state of chronic procrastination, I break the negative cycle by starting a positive one.
 Here are 10 simple ways to get unstuck:

 Seeking perfection from a first draft is a great way to freeze your fingers and crush your confidence.
 Again and again, give yourself permission to write poorly.
 American poet William Stafford said, “There is no such thing as writer’s block for writers whose standards are low enough.”